New Classical Tracks™ with Julie Amacher

 Host Julie Amacher provides an in-depth exploration of a new classical music release each week.

-- New Classical Tracks: The Prince of Music
+- New Classical Tracks: Capturing Beethoven's futuristic music

-- New Classical Tracks: Prepare for Goose Bumps
+- New Classical Tracks: 'Goosebumpy to the Max'

 The latest disc from Anne Akiko Meyers features Vivaldi's classic of Baroque music -- played on a remarkable violin.
 Anne says that it's an exciting combination.
 It's on New Classical Tracks this week, and you have a chance to win a copy of the CD.April 16, 2014

 - New Classical Tracks: Renee Fleming's 'Guilty Pleasures'

 Renee Fleming is used to a lot pressure.
 The stakes are pretty high every time she takes the stage.
 On her latest recording, she releases some of that pressure by sharing a few 'Guilty Pleasures'.April 9, 2014